|

 Visiting Zion National Park in winter in general is a great time because crowds are so much lower than normal.

-Because of the lower crowds, between the very end of November and March (except for the days between Christmas and New Years, and some weekends – verify the current schedule before you go) there are no shuttles and you can drive straight to the trailhead at the Temple of Sinawava.
+Because of the lower crowds, between the very end of November and March (except for the days between Christmas and New Year, and some weekends – verify the current schedule before you go) there are no shuttles and you can drive straight to the trailhead at the Temple of Sinawava.
 I loved this!

 Just note that the parking lots are not gigantic and can fill up.
-When we went we started early because we were afraid of running out of parking spots, and there is not an easy overflow parking area, like by the Angel’s Landing trailhead.
-However, there were still tons of spaces left at the Narrows trailhead when we started at about 8am.
+When we went we started early because we were afraid of running out of parking spots, and there is not an easy overflow parking area.

 How Long Does the Hiking the Narrows Take?

 We started from the Temple of Sinawava at about 8:30am.
 This is also referred to as the bottom-up hike.
-The first mile of the Zion Narrows trail is actually the Riverside Walk that ends where you get in the river and start hiking.
+The first mile of the Zion Narrows trail is actually the Riverside Walk which ends where you get in the river and start hiking.

 The Riverside Walk is paved, flat, and a good option if you just want to get a taste of the canyon and splash in the water for a bit.
 This section is about a mile long and will take about 20 minutes.